Tamie13/Alert-Attacking-Project/README.md

 <img src="https://github.com/Tamie13/Blue-Team-Summary-of-Operations/blob/main/Final%20Project%20Image%20Folder/HTTP%20Reques%20Size%20Monitor%20Alert.png" width="650" height="600">

+**Vulnerability 2**
-#### Vulnerability 2 *Code injection in HTTP requests (XXS and CRLF) or DDOS
+-  *Code injection in HTTP requests (XXS and CRLF) or DDOS*

+**Patch:**
-  ##### Patch: Harden Agaisnt DDOS / Code Injection Attacks
+-  *Harden Agaisnt DDOS / Code Injection Attacks*

-     -  Disable XML RPC to prevent third party apps access to your website
+    -  -  Disable XML RPC to prevent third party apps access to your website
-     -  Disable REST API to prevent unneccessary access to your data
+    -  -  Disable REST API to prevent unneccessary access to your data
-     -  Activate a website application firewall
+    -  -  Activate a website application firewall that can catch DDoS attack before it can make a request to your website

--  Why It Works:
+-  Why It Works: Disabling attack vectors like XML-RPC and REST API prevents access to your WordPress site via third party vendors.
+This will mitigate small DOS attacks.
+Using a website application firewall service or subscribing to a service will help to catch and prevent most larger DDoS attacks.

 (Site referenced for DDOS hardening suggestions: https://www.wpbeginner.com/wp-tutorials/how-to-stop-and-prevent-a-ddos-attack-on-wordpress/ )